 To gather email stats for a particular app, we recommend use that app for email messaging only.
 Check out the Application stats guide to learn more.

-To get the total number of emails sent last month and current month, go to the My Account section of your Control Panel.
+To get the total number of emails sent last month and current month, go to the My Account-> Workspace details section of your Control Panel.